The-SMTSci/FlexSpec1/docs/source/index.rst

 INTRODUCTION
 ============

-Ramifications of 3D printing leading to NA1:
+Ramifications of 3D printing leading to FS1:

-Introducing the North America  I
-Small Telescope Spectrograph.
+Introducing the "Flexible Spectrograph One" (FS1) Small Telescope Spectrograph.